 Spec file #

-I’m going to answer the elephant in the room right away: “Do we really need to have a spec file in our upstream repo or a source-git repo?!” — No, you don’t, though storing the spec file directly in the repository is the most convenient.
-Alternatively, packit needs to have a way to obtain the spec file, so, you can:
+We are often being asked a question about spec files: “Do we really need to have a spec file in our upstream repo or a source-git repo?!”
+No, you don’t, though storing the spec file directly in the repository will save you a lot of trouble - when you disconnect the repository from the build recipe, the spec file:

 Downstream patches to be applied in the spec file #